Three-slab model for the dielectric permittivity of a lipid bilayer

 The out-of-plane permittivity is calculated via a similar procedure.
 For an external electric field $ \bmEz = \Ez \mk \bmez $, we combine Eqs.\ \eqref{eq_lin_resp} and \eqref{eq_permittivity_def} to obtain $ \langle \Delta \Pz \rangle_{\mkn \Ez} = \psiperp \mk \Ez = (\epsperp - \epsz) \mk \langle \Delta E_z \rangle_{\mkn \Ez} $.
 Substituting Eq.\ \eqref{eq_DeltaE} then yields \cite{stern-jcp-2003}

 where $ \psiperpbar \mkn := \int \mkn \td \bmr \mk \psiperp (z) / V $ is the average value of $ \psiperp (z) $.
 Equations \eqref{eq_epsperp_lin} and \eqref{eq_epsperp_fluct} are the linear response and fluctuation formulas for $ \epsperp $, respectively.
 However, in calculating the out-of-plane permittivity from MD data via Eq.\ \eqref{eq_epsperp_fluct}, we find $ 1 / \epsperp $ crosses zero in the head-group region (see Fig.\ \figpart{fig_eps}{b}).
-Consequently, $ \epsperp $ is unbounded and takes negative values---both of which are unphysical results.
-We confirm via extensive MD simulations that such features are not statistical artifacts, and also note similar observations in water near solid surfaces \cite{nienhuis-jcp-1971, ballenegger-jcp-2005, bonthuis-prl-2011, bonthuis-l-2012}.
-Our simulations thus indicate $ \epsperp (z) $ is ill-defined in the head-group region.
-To understand why, recall that the dielectric constant is fundamentally a macroscopic material property.
-A spatially-dependent permittivity then relates, at each material point, the mean polarization density and electric fields---averaged over a coarse-graining volume.
-This construction implicitly assumes the fields do not vary appreciably within the coarse-graining volume.
+Consequently, $ \epsperp $ is unbounded and takes negative values---which, from a macroscopic perspective, is unphysical.
+We confirm via extensive MD simulations \cite{supplemental} that such features are not statistical artifacts, and are in fact experimentally relevant \cite{fellows-jpcc-2024}; similar observations were reported in simulations of water near surfaces \cite{nienhuis-jcp-1971, ballenegger-jcp-2005, bonthuis-prl-2011, bonthuis-l-2012, loche-prl-2019}, including lipid bilayers \cite{loche-jpcb-2020}.

+While $ \epsperp (z) $ is meaningful as a local quantity, it cannot easily be related to the macroscopic response of the membrane.
+To understand why, consider the continuum perspective, where the permittivity is a macroscopic quantity.
+In such a description, a spatially-dependent permittivity relates, at each material point, the mean polarization density and electric fields---averaged over a coarse-graining volume in which the fields are assumed to not vary appreciably.
 In the present scenario, however, there is no such separation in length scales because $ \langle E_z (z) \rangle $ varies considerably over atomic distances \cite{supplemental}.
-Consequently, $ \epsperp (z) $ is not physically meaningful in the head-group region, and does not describe the overall membrane response to an out-of-plane electric field.
+Consequently, there is not a straightforward relationship between $ \epsperp (z) $ and the macroscopic membrane response to an out-of-plane electric field.